This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 On today’s agenda:

-- I’ll go over a few facts about career change or retired service dog.
+- I’ll go over a few facts about a career change or a retired service dog.

-- A few tips I’ve learned over the years as a puppy raiser on how to give yourself the best chance to get a retired service dog.
+- I’ve learned a few tips over the years as a puppy raiser on giving yourself the best chance to get a retired service dog.

 - Finally, I prepared a list of assistance dog organizations with adoption programs (with direct links to adoption pages).